Mental fitness: what it is and how to improve it

 Increased grey matter in the PQ brain region, where your Sage lives.

-His studies found that PQ reps helped ease stress and encourage positive emotions.
+His studies found that PQ reps helped encourage positive emotions.